javahat/simplystrata/README.txt

 == Changelog ==

-= 2.1 =
-* Update May 15, 2020
-* Added github support for future updates.
-* Not working, will try again.

-= 1.2 =
+= 2.0 =
 * Update: May 1, 2020
-*Added support for Council Only documents - National *Updated order of documents - All sites
+*Added support for Council Only documents - requested by National *Updated order of documents - All sites
   * post-page-documents.php
   * single.php